francoisledroff/aio-aem-events-sample/README.md

 # `aio-aem-events-sample` project

-This sample project acts as a guide to help you get started with [`aio-aem-events`](https://github.com/adobe/aio-lib-java/tree/main/aem/aio_aem_events)
+This sample (working) project acts as a guide to help you get started with [`aio-aem-events`](https://github.com/adobe/aio-lib-java/tree/main/aem/aio_aem_events)

+## Making-of

+Here are the few steps to redo it from scratch:

 ### Start with AEM project Archetype

-This project first was generated using [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html?lang=en
+Generate your project using [AEM Project Archetype](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/overview.html?lang=en
 ), with the following command line :

     mvn -B archetype:generate \